Mastro šŸ‘Øā€šŸ³ Docs

 Components

-A Mastro server-side component is just a normal JavaScript function, that by convention is capitalized, takes a props object, and returns something of type Html.
+A Mastro server-side component is just a normal JavaScript function.
+By convention, the function name is usually capitalized, takes a props object, and returns something of type Html.
 There’s really no magic going on here.

-Let’s look at how a Layout component might be defined.
+Let’s look at how the Layout component from above might be defined.
 Notice that it is in turn calling a component called Header.

 import { html, type Html } from "@mastrojs/mastro";